pecard/testeR/README.md

 # Ecoa/Bioinsight recruitment test

 Thank you for taking this test as part of the recruitment process.
 Please read this content carefully.
+If you find any issue with the data or critical question please contact with
+<a href="mailto:paulo.c@bioinsight.pt" class="email">paulo.c@bioinsight.pt</a>.

 ## Preparation

 We strongly suggest you to use the latest version of R and possibly RStudio.
+Please let us know as soon as possible if this may be an issue for you.
 You can install R from [CRAN](https://CRAN.R-project.org) and Rstudio from [RStudio website](https://www.rstudio.com/products/rstudio-desktop-pro/download-commercial/).